 Vertical carousels

 Vertical carousels are automated storage solutions that operate on the vertical axis.
-The mechanism that drives a vertical carousel is similar to the mechanism that drives a Ferris wheel; however, rather than rotating on a circular path, as a Ferris wheel would, the shelving units move up and down vertically, following an elongated oval path.
-This configuration means that vertical carousels have a small footprint on the warehouse floor and can more than double the storage capacity of ordinary static shelving units.
+The mechanism that drives a vertical carousel is similar to the mechanism that drives a Ferris wheel; however, rather than rotating on a circular path, as a Ferris wheel would, the shelving units in a vertical carousel move up and down along a tall, oval path, creating a compact footprint that saves floor space while more than doubling the storage capacity compared to traditional static shelving.

-Vertical carousels are becoming increasingly common across all sectors, in industries ranging from aerospace and manufacturing to retail and pharmaceuticals.
-That’s because in addition to increasing storage density, they can significantly improve warehouse performance.
-As with a horizontal carousel, a vertical carousel’s internal mechanism is integrated with computer software, creating a true “goods-to-person” delivery system.
-When a certain product needs to be picked, it is the software that directs the carousel to present the correct tote to the operator at the work counter.
-This accelerates pick speed, improves picking accuracy, and enhances workplace ergonomics.
+Vertical carousels are increasingly popular across various sectors, from aerospace and manufacturing to retail and pharmaceuticals.
+Beyond increasing storage density, they significantly enhance warehouse efficiency.
+Similar to a horizontal carousel, a vertical carousel’s internal mechanism is integrated with computer software, creating a true “goods-to-person” system.
+When a product needs to be picked, the software instructs the carousel to bring the correct tote to the operator at the workstation, speeding up pick times, improving accuracy, and enhancing ergonomics.

-Another advantage of SencorpWhite vertical carousels is that they include an emergency hand-crank for manual backup.
-If there is a system failure, operators can release the brake and use the hand crank to turn the internal mechanism.
-They can empty or fill the whole device, enabling operations to continue until the unit is running fully automated again.
+An additional benefit of SencorpWhite vertical carousels is the emergency hand crank for manual operation.
+In case of a system malfunction, operators can disengage the brake and use the hand crank to rotate the mechanism, allowing for loading or unloading until the system is fully operational again.

 Vertical lift modules

-Both vertical carousels and VLMs offer dynamic shelving and light-directed picking.
-When a tray is presented to the operator, a shutter comes down across the back.
-An image of the product is displayed on the shutter, along with where it’s located on the tray and other information, including SKUs, quantities needed, and updated inventory counts.
-On vertical carousels, all of this can be displayed on the marquee bar that’s in front of the operator.
+Both vertical carousels and VLMs feature dynamic shelving and light-directed picking.
+When a tray reaches the operator, a shutter drops at the back, displaying an image of the item along with its location on the tray and additional details like SKUs, required quantities, and inventory updates.
+For vertical carousels, all of this information is conveniently displayed on the marquee bar positioned in front of the operator.

 Shuttle systems

-Some automated storage and retrieval systems (AS/RS) use a shuttle, similar to an unmanned fork truck, to run back and forth between static shelving units.
-The shuttle is able to move vertically and horizontally, and it can be programmed to travel to a shelf and retrieve items.
-Generally, shuttle systems are used for internal or external distribution of full pallets or cases and for heavy items, such as motors or other parts needed in assembly processes.
+Some automated storage and retrieval systems (AS/RS) utilize a shuttle, much like an unmanned forklift, to navigate between static shelving units.
+The shuttle can move both vertically and horizontally and is programmed to reach specific shelves and retrieve items.
+Shuttle systems are commonly used to manage the internal or external distribution of full pallets or cases, as well as heavy items like motors or other components required for assembly processes.

 Grid systems